Phone-GWP-group

 Korrvu is a type of packaging that, whilst not eliminating plastics, certainly reduces it.

-The other benefit of this form of packaging is that it will again reduce the overall volume of the outer packaging, particularly when compared with Polystyrene, which can help improve transit efficiency and emissions.
+The other benefit of this form of packaging is that it will again reduce the overall volume of the outer packaging, particularly when compared with polystyrene, which can help improve transit efficiency and emissions.
 It is also more flexible in the types and sizes of products it can accommodate (with foam end caps being tailored to a single or limited range of items).

 korrvu suspension packaging